Alison Saunders

 Dame Alison Margaret Saunders, DCB (née Brown; born 14 February 1961) is a British barrister and a former Director of Public Prosecutions.
 She was the first lawyer from within the Crown Prosecution Service and the second woman to hold the appointment.
 She was also the second holder of this office not to be a Queen's Counsel.
 She was previously the Chief Crown Prosecutor for CPS London.
-Her term of office ended 31 October 2018.
+Her term of office ended on 31 October 2018.
 She is now a Partner at the Magic Circle law firm Linklaters.

 Early life

-Alison Margaret Brown was born on 14 February 1961 in Aberdeen, Scotland to Hugh Colin Brown and Margaret (Bennett) Brown.
-She attended primary school in Brixton, London and St Teilo's Church in Wales High School in Cardiff.
+Alison Margaret Brown was born on 14 February 1961 in Aberdeen, Scotland, to Hugh Colin Brown and Margaret (Bennett) Brown.
+She attended primary school in Brixton, London, and then St Teilo's Church in Wales High School in Cardiff.
 Saunders then studied at Runshaw College in Leyland, Lancashire.
 She read law at the University of Leeds from 1979 to 1982.
 She graduated Bachelor of Laws (LLB hons).

-Career
+Career and controversy

 Having completed her pupillage and thereby becoming a qualified barrister, Saunders began working for Lloyd's of London.
 She joined the newly formed CPS in 1986.
 In 1991, she joined the CPS policy division.
 She was appointed Branch Crown Prosecutor for Wood Green in 1997, and Assistant Chief Crown Prosecutor of CPS London South in 1999.

 She took up the appointment of Chief Crown Prosecutor for Sussex in 2001 overseeing the case made against Roy Whiting, who was convicted of murdering Sarah Payne.

 Between 2003 and 2005, she served as Deputy Legal Advisor to the Attorney General.
 She then became head of prosecutions for the Organised Crime division of the CPS.
 She was the Chief Crown Prosecutor for CPS London from 2009 until 2013.
 During that time, she was involved in the 2011 to 2012 retrial, and subsequent conviction, of the killers of Stephen Lawrence.